A permanent exhibition that tells the story of the Bombe machines in the actual location that housed the machines which broke Enigma.

 1. Why were the Bombes needed?

 Bletchley Park was set up to decode intercepted Nazi messages, some of which had been encrypted using Engima machines.
-These devices typically changed settings every 24 hours and with 159 quintillion possible combinations every day, the staff at Bletchley Park worked around the clock to break the settings by hand.
+These devices typically changed settings every 24 hours and with up to 60 septillion possible combinations every day depending on Enigma model, the staff at Bletchley Park worked around the clock to break the settings by hand.
 A mechanical method for identifying the keys was needed and Alan Turing designed the Bombe to speed up the process.

 2. How did the Bombes work and who operated them?